A generalized canonical metric for optimization on the indefinite Stiefel manifold: Numerical examples

-\paragraph{Discussion} Through examples presented, we can first see that, all newly established theoretical materials work properly and compatibly with the existing ones.
-Second, as expected, for the case that $k$ is not small, the schemes using the generalized canonical metric always need less time to be convergent (with respect to the given \texttt{rstop}) compared to the ones using the Euclidean metric; even in the case of Procrustes problem, within at most 2000 iterations, only the schemes with the generalized canonical metric converge.
+\paragraph{Discussion} Through examples presented, we can first see that, all newly established theoretical components work properly and compatibly with the existing ones.
+Second, as expected, for the cases that $k$ is not small in both models, the schemes using the generalized canonical metric need less time to be convergent with respect to a given \texttt{rstop} compared to the ones using the Euclidean metric although in some cases the required number of iterations can be larger.
 Third, the quasi-geodesic retraction apparently is less feasible than the Cayley retraction.
 This fact might come from the instability of the scaling and squaring algorithm invoked by \texttt{expm} in MATLAB which occasionally occurs as pointed out in \cite{GuetN2016}.
+And finally, we note that while our sole purpose in constructing the generalized canonical metric is to avoid solving the Lyapunov equation in computing the Riemannian gradient, altering the metric has a great effect on the aspects of numerical methods, such as (numerical) convergence, number of iterations, as one can see in our tests.
+The result can also depend on the model, namely the cost function.
+It is advised in \cite{MishS2016} that the Hessian of the cost function should be taken into account when constructing the metric.
+To understand the details, we believe that deeper and problem-dependent investigations are required.